 Assign the child configuration to an AEM site

-Configurationsection select the configuration you created at step 3
+Configurationsection, select the configuration that you created at step 3